 A White-backed Vulture seen in the Biological Station of Garducho, Mourão, southern Portugal on 24 August 2014 by Alfonso Godino and Catarina Machado.

-This is a probability that it’s the same bird we saw at Tétouan in May.
+There is a probability that it’s the same bird we saw at Tétouan in May.
 Of course, it could also be a different bird, analysis of plumage of both birds could help.